HotTeaDrink/TeBuilder/README.md

 make BUILD_MODE=include # explicit
 ```

-This is the recommended mode when using the auto-generated includes.
+**Pros:**
+- Simple, single-file assembly
+- Fast compilation (one assembly pass)
+- Easy to understand code flow

+**Cons:**
+- All code is included (even unused functions)
+- Larger binary size
+- `--gc-sections` has no effect (all code in one section)

+**Use case:** Quick development, prototyping, or when you need all functionality.

 #### **Separate mode** — `BUILD_MODE=separate`

-Each `.asm` file is compiled separately into its own object file, then all objects are linked together.
+Each `.asm` file is compiled separately into its own object file with proper section separation, then all objects are linked together with `--gc-sections` to remove unused functions.

 ```bash
 make BUILD_MODE=separate
 ```

-Use this mode if you prefer traditional separate compilation without using the auto-generated includes in `main.asm`.
+**Pros:**
+- **Only used functions are included** (via `--gc-sections`)
+- Smaller binary size
+- Better for production/shellcode
+- Incremental compilation (only changed files recompile)

+**Cons:**
+- Slightly slower build (multiple assembly passes)
+- Requires proper section naming for optimal garbage collection

+**Use case:** Production builds, shellcode, minimal binaries, or when binary size matters.

 ### Manual header generation